dimkr/gplaces/README.md

 additional documentation and more details are available in `man gplaces`. type `help` and press `ENTER` to see short descriptions of available commands.

-## How to contribute?
-* send me pull-requests and I'll review and merge them :)
-* if you wish to appear on the `help authors` command just add yourself there

 ## License

 => LICENSE GPLv3